 Residence Halls Exteriors and Porches

-- No items (including hammocks, flags, banners, posters) may be hung from or placed on residence hall exteriors and/or porches without approval from the college.
+- No items (including hammocks, flags, banners, posters, sand) may be hung from or placed on residence hall exteriors and/or porches without approval from the college.
 Approval will only be given for college-sanctioned events.

 Windows, Screens, and Doors